2028 Republican National Convention

 The 2028 Republican National Convention is an event in which delegates of the United States Republican Party will select the party's nominees for president and vice president in the 2028 United States presidential election.
 It is scheduled to be held at the Toyota Center in Houston, Texas.

-Following the victory of Donald Trump in the 2024 presidential election, the Republican Party is controlling the White House from 2025 to 2029, and therefore, the Republican National Convention will be expected to be held sometime after the Democratic National Convention due to the modern convention of the incumbent presidential party holding its convention later than the opposition party's convention.
+Following the victory of Donald Trump in the 2024 United States presidential election, the Republican Party is controlling the White House from 2025 to 2029, and therefore, the Republican National Convention will be expected to be held sometime after the 2028 Democratic National Convention due to the modern convention of the incumbent presidential party holding its convention later than the opposition party's convention.
+The DNC announced in March 2026 that their convention will be held from August 7–10, which means the Republican Convention will likely be held sometime after August 14.
+Presidential nominating conventions for both major parties are typically held from Monday-Thursday.